Installation Overview --Commander, Fleet Activities Chinhae, S. Korea

-C. T. Joy Elementary School provides cost free education to military and DOD civilian family members.
+C. T. Joy Elementary School provides cost-free education to military and DOD civilian family members.
 The curriculum is well rounded, American style and offers a variety of extracurricular activities.
-C. T. Joy Elementary offers kindergarten through 8th grades.
+C. T. Joy Elementary offers kindergarten through eighth grades.

-The following options are available for families that are stationed at Chinhae with high school age children in grades 9-12:
+The following options are available for families that are stationed at Chinhae with high school age children in grades nine to 12:

-1. Busan Foreign School, a fully accredited international school in Busan located approximately 1 hour and 10 minutes away, with tuition paid by DODDS.
+1. Busan Foreign School, a fully accredited international school in Busan located approximately one hour and 10 minutes away, with tuition paid by DODDS.

-2. Taegu American School, a DODDS school located approximately 1 hour and 30 minutes away.
+2. Taegu American School, a DODDS school located approximately one hour and 30 minutes away.

 3. Home school with DODDS support.

 Daegu American School (DAS) has been serving family members of military and civilian personnel for over 30 years.
-It serves grades Sure Start -12 with an enrollment of approximately 600 students.
-The elementary section (K-6) has about 400 students, while the junior high and high school section has approximately 200 students.
+It serves grades Sure Start through 12 with an enrollment of approximately 600 students.
+The elementary section (K through six) has about 400 students, while the junior high and high school section has approximately 200 students.
 A comprehensive program of sports/extracurricular activities is offered.

 Students (grades 9-12) that live at CFAC commute by bus to Camp George (1 1/2hrs one way).

-The lack of organized child care makes it very difficult for the single parent, especially those with pre-school children.
+The lack of organized childcare makes it very difficult for a single parent, especially those with pre-school children.
 For school-aged children, the challenges of single parenthood are less severe, since school runs from 0800-1440, followed by additional youth center programs.
-Ah-joo-mahs (Korean married women) are available for child care at a set fee.
+Ah-joo-mahs (Korean married women) are available for childcare at a set fee.

-The Child Development Group Home is a Child Development Center developed to work with children from infants to 5 years of age as the primary users.
-The Group Home atmosphere works with multi-age classrooms that create a small home style child development center.
+The Child Development Group Home is a Child Development Center developed to work with children from infants to five years of age as the primary users.
+The Group Home atmosphere works with multi-age classrooms that create a small home-style child development center.
 There is no waiting list, which means there is no waiting for care (everyone can use the service).

 The fees are standardized within Navy programs worldwide.

-A free recreational Youth Center is open to children ages 6-12.
+A free recreational Youth Center is open to children ages six to 12.
 The Center provides after school activities such as games, arts and crafts, a reading program, movies and karaoke.
 The Center is also open on the weekends.
-On Friday and Saturday nights, the Youth Center Staff provides ageappropriate activities such as bowling, karaoke, movies and arts and crafts for our on-base teenagers A Recreation Program, available to teenager, 12-18 years of age, is available from June to August.
-There are weekly field trips and BBQ's during the summer.
+On Friday and Saturday nights, the Youth Center Staff provides age-appropriate activities such as bowling, karaoke, movies, and arts and crafts for our on-base teenagers A Recreation Program, available to teenagers 12 to 18 years of age, is available from June to August.
+There are weekly field trips and BBQs during the summer.

-The Branch Medical Clinic Chinhae is satellite clinic of the U.S. Naval Hospital Yokosuka, Japan.
-It provides outpatient medical care (adult, pediatric and ob/gyn) to the active duty servicemen and women, their dependents, retirees, civilian contractors and Americans working abroad in Korea.
+The Branch Medical Clinic Chinhae is a satellite clinic of the U.S. Naval Hospital Yokosuka, Japan.
+It provides outpatient medical care (adult, pediatric, and OB/GYN) to the active-duty servicemen and women, their dependents, retirees, civilian contractors, and Americans working abroad in Korea.